Sky blue

-Sky blue is a shade of light blue comparable to that of a clear daytime sky.
+Sky blue refers to a collection of shades comparable to that of a clear daytime sky.
+Typically it is a shade of cyan or light teal, though some iterations are closer to light azure or light blue.
 The term (as "sky blew") is attested from 1681.
 A 1585 translation of Nicolas de Nicolay's 1576 Les navigations, peregrinations et voyages faicts en la Turquie includes "the tulbant [turban] of the merchant must be skie coloured".

 Displayed at right is the web colour sky blue.